Updated on 2024-11-30 GMT+08:00

 Available options: VPC, VPN or Direct Connect, and Public network.
 By default, the value is Public network.

-• VPC is suitable for migrations between cloud databases of the same account in the same region.
+• VPC is suitable for migrations between cloud databases of the same account in the same region and VPC.

-• Public network is suitable for migrations from on-premises or external cloud databases to the destination databases bound with an EIP.
+• Public network is suitable for migrations from on-premises databases or external cloud databases to destination databases.

-• VPN or Direct Connect is suitable for migrations from on-premises databases to cloud databases or between cloud databases across regions.
+• VPN or Direct Connect is suitable for migrations from on-premises databases to cloud databases or between databases across regions on the cloud using a VPN, Direct Connect, Cloud Connect, VPCEP, or a VPC peering connection.

 For details about networks, see Preparations.